Ham Radio Boot CampUpdated 17 January 2022

 Once you're confident that you know the exam material, it's time to make the arrangements to take it!

 Beginning January 2021, we are once again offering monthly in-person test sessions on campus.
-These are limited to a maximum of ten participants each, and we've put some special rules and requirements into place to ensure their safety during the pandemic.
 Information is available on our test session page.

-Another option that has been made available as a response to the pandemic is that of remote online exams.
+Another option that has been made available is remote online exams.
 For these, the exam is administered via video conference to allow individuals to take it from home.
 We are not offering these remote sessions, but hamstudy.org has more information about them as well as a list of upcoming sessions.

 If you are outside of the Atlanta area, there may be a local amateur radio organization near you that is also offering test services.
 Check with them for more information.